frictionlessdata/website/site/adoption/README.md

 ## Community Projects

 The Frictionless Data project develops open source standards and software that can be re-used by anyone.
-Here is a list of project created on top of Frictionless.
+Here is a list of projects that our community has created on top of Frictionless.
+If you would like your project to be featured here, let us know!

 <div class="main-section black-text">
 <div class="features flex flex-row flex-wrap py-4">